ehrpg/qstar/docs/index.md

 *Endurance represents the character's short time well being and constitution.*

-A character that reaches zero endurance is an easy target in combat or otherwise impaired.
+A character that reaches zero endurance becomes exhausted and is an easy target in combat or otherwise impaired.
+Being exhausted reduces the amount of actions per round to **1**.

 Endurance is determined by rolling a number of dice equal to your **Might rank** and then adding the base endurance pool of your race to the results.
 Which dice